 If We Can Succeed

-Teachers will face many more choices over how to organise classwork between individual, group and class activities and will have the tools to support children through much more meaningful individualized learning and development aims.
+TEACHERS will face many more choices over how to organise classwork between individual, group and class activities and will have the tools to support children over a much more individualized learning paths.

-These are the bases of renewed relationships between children and their teachers, their families, their communities and even the world as a whole.
+These are the bases of renewed RELATIONSHIPS between children and all those around them: their teachers, their families, their communities and even the world as a whole.